Farrabi/Binance_takehome_test/README.md

 Visit http://localhost:8080/metrics to see the answer of Q6.

 ## To Do / Next Steps
+- Create a fully fledge app for enabling the creation of multiple metrics within the same registry.
+For the moment this client can only create one and only one instance of a class.
+Might be necessary upon usecase.
 - Unit tests.
 - Handling of exceptions.
 - Make a proper api in case if those values need to be queried regularly.